 What Business Law services do Ascendia Lawyers provide?

-This page provides a summary of the service provided by Ascendia Lawyers.
-We provide comprehensive legal services to businesses and services relating to business law.
-Further details about the services provided by our law principals and their support staff are outlined in the detailed pages linked below
+This page provides a summary of the Business Law services provided by Ascendia Lawyers.
+We provide comprehensive North Brisbane and Sunshine Coast legal services to businesses, and other services relating to business law.
+Further details about the services provided by our law principals and their support staff are outlined in the pages linked below.

 regularly prepare companies, trusts, partnership agreements and shareholder arrangements for business clients.

-- Preparation of Commercial Legal Documents and provision of business law advice.
+- Preparation of Commercial Legal Documents and provision of business law legal advice.